eth-protocol-fellows/cohort-three/program-guide/reading.md

 Here are some starting points for learning about the Ethereum protocol.

-> Please feel free to open a pull request expanding this list.
+> Please feel free to open a pull request to expand this list.

 ### Ethereum Basics
 - Conceptual Overview: https://ethereum.stackexchange.com/questions/268/ethereum-block-architecture